-Safe preparation is key – all formula have to be made using the right amount of powder as diluting or using too much powder could make your baby unwell (NHS, 2015).
+Safe preparation is key – all formula has to be made using the right amount of powder as diluting or using too much powder could make your baby unwell (NHS, 2019b).
 See our step-by-step guide to preparing baby formula and how to make up a bottle if you’re out for more details.

 We support all parents, however they feed their baby.
 If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our helpline on 0300 330 0700, whether you are exclusively breastfeeding or using formula milk.
 Breastfeeding counsellors have had extensive training, will listen without judging or criticising and will offer relevant information and suggestions.
 You can also find more useful articles here.

 For more detailed information on the different formula milks that are available, visit First Steps Nutrition Trust.